 - If you stay in Norway for a continuous period of 15 months, you can stay abroad for a new period of up to two years.

-You can apply to keep the permanent residence permit
+You can apply to keep your permanent residence permit

-If you are going to stay outside Norway for more than two years and wish to keep your permanent residence permit, you must apply for this.
+If you are going to stay outside Norway for more than two years and wish to keep your permanent residence permit, you must apply for permission.

 Exemption for those who have been abused in a relationship

-In very special circumstances you can keep the permanent residence permit even if you have stayed abroad for two years or more.
+In very special circumstances you can keep your permanent residence permit even if you have stayed abroad for two years or more.
 You must fill these four requirements: